runoncloud/terraform-kubernetes-fluxcd/README.md

 # Terraform Flux CD Module

-This modules makes it easy to set up a fresh installation of Flux CD in your Kubernetes cluster.
+This modules make it easy to set up a fresh installation of Flux CD in your Kubernetes cluster.

 ## Compatibility